Ohio to Erie Trail Tour

 9 Day Inn Tour

 Get to really know and love the Buckeye State as we traverse all 326 miles of the Ohio to Erie Trail, from the Ohio River in Cincinnati to Lake Erie in Cleveland.
-Meandering through four major cities and numerous small towns, traversing numerous rivers and tracing old canals, and crisscrossing Midwest farmlands and Amish Country in their summer glory, we’ll experience the full range of Ohio culture and geography.
+Meandering through four major cities and numerous small towns, traversing numerous rivers and tracing old canals, and crisscrossing Midwest farmlands and Amish Country in their autumn glory, we’ll experience the full range of Ohio culture and geography.
 Join us!

 Mostly flat terrain on paved trail, with a few rolling hills.
 About 15 miles of the trail is crushed limestone or hard-packed dirt, and about 15% of the tour is on roads through cities and rural areas.
 Average 48 miles per day.
 Moderate cycling level or leisurely for e-bike riders.